 - Get the aggressive Great Dane dog separated from other dogs.

 - Have your Great Dane dog on an inflexible routine.
-Keep things and activities organised and scheduled.
+Keep things and activities organized and scheduled.
 In this way the dog would keep up with the routine easily.

 - Keep the aggressive Great Dane dog on leash.
 Do not let the dog interact with other dogs without your supervision.